dminhas03/mtl-collision-sev/README.md

 # Montreal Collision Severity Project
-This project investigates whether machine learning models can predict road collisions in Montréal using 200K+ real-world traffic reports.
+This project investigates whether **machine learning models** can predict road collisions in Montréal using **200K+ real-world traffic reports**.
+By modeling the relationship between road conditions, time, and location, the project highlights high-risk areas and time periods, offering insights that can support urban planning and public safety interventions.

 The pipeline integrates spatial, temporal, and contextual features (engineered with OSMnx and domain knowledge) to model collision risk.
-Logistic Regression serves as a baseline, while Random Forest achieves 91% AUROC, significantly outperforming baseline methods.
+Logistic Regression serves as a baseline, while Random Forest achieves **91% AUROC**, significantly outperforming baseline methods.

 ---